Research Projects

 4. Scientific Software Development

-As an important part of my research work, I have developed several computational software packages and implemented numerical algorithms to perform computational tasks encountered along research.
+As an important part of our research work, we have developed several scientific computing software and packages and implemented numerical algorithms to perform computational tasks for our research.

 4.2 Numerical Algorithms